trinodb/trino/docs/src/main/sphinx/functions/array.rst

 .. function:: array_join(x, delimiter, null_replacement) -> varchar

     Concatenates the elements of the given array using the delimiter and an optional string to replace nulls.

+.. function:: array_join(x, delimiter) -> varchar

+    Concatenates the elements of the given array using the delimiter.
+Does not replace nulls.

 .. function:: array_max(x) -> x